magento/devdocs/src/guides/v2.4/comp-mgr/sut/sut-dev-guide.md

 1. Go to the [Magento create repo](https://repo.magento.com/admin/packagist/web/ceeerelease/create) topic and create a new release with the following parameters:

-    * Name: magento/safe-upgrade-tool-VERSION
+  * Name: `magento/safe-upgrade-tool-VERSION`
-    * Availability Groups: By now it's internal

-1. Go to the [Magento upload repo](https://repo.magento.com/admin/upload_m2_version) topic to upload the `sut.zip` with the following parameters:
+2. Go to the [Magento upload repo](https://repo.magento.com/admin/upload_m2_version) topic to upload the `sut.zip` with the following parameters:

   * Extension package: `sut.zip`
   * Release: `magento/safe-upgrade-tool-VERSION`
   * Edition: CE

-1. Finally, go to the [Magento version repo](https://repo.magento.com/admin/packagist/web/version/list) topic to check that the new version has been created.
+3. Finally, go to the [Magento version repo](https://repo.magento.com/admin/packagist/web/version/list) topic to check that the new version has been created.

 ## SUT tracking